 Introduction

-Student participation in extracurricular activities has been linked to improved attendance, higher academic achievement and greater student self-confidence and self-esteem. ____________ Public Schools provides students with the opportunity to participate in a comprehensive activities program which includes athletics, fine arts, and select clubs or organizations associated with academic areas.
+Student participation in extracurricular activities has been linked to improved attendance, higher academic achievement, and greater student self-confidence and self-esteem. ____________ Public Schools provides students with the opportunity to participate in a comprehensive activities program which includes athletics, fine arts, and select clubs or organizations associated with academic areas.

 Although the school district believes strongly in the value of student activities, participation in the activities program is a privilege, not a right.
 Students must obey the rules set out in this handbook and any additional rules created by their coach or activity sponsor.
 This handbook is advisory and does not create a “contract” with parents, students or staff.
-The administration reserves the right to make decisions and make rule revisions at any time to implement the educational program and to assure the well being of all students.
+The administration reserves the right to make decisions and make rule revisions at any time to implement the educational program and to assure the well-being of all students.
 The administration is responsible for interpreting the rules contained in the handbook.
 If a situation or circumstance arises that is not specifically covered in this handbook, the administration will make a decision based upon all applicable school district policies, and state and federal statutes and regulations.

 Please read this handbook carefully.
 Students and their parents are responsible for complying with all of the rules and procedures detailed in this booklet.